elewa-academy/data-science/workshop-1/README.md

-# Workshop 1
+# Workshop 1: Are we safe?

-Create your own basic std module, inspired by the JavaScript module in this repo.

 Chose ONE dimension of this data-set of [near-earth objects](https://data.nasa.gov/resource/2vr3-k9wn.json) to estimate how safe we really are.
 To do this you will: